azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 MinIO was selected because:

-- The project stores evidence images.
+- The project mainly stores image evidence.
-- Object storage is suitable for image files.
+- Object storage is more suitable for image files than a relational database.
-- Images are distributed across the worker nodes.
+- It provides an S3-compatible interface.
-- Erasure coding provides fault tolerance.
+- Erasure coding distributes images across the eight workers and provides fault tolerance.
-- Flask can access it through an S3-compatible API.

 ---